 COLLEGE ENDOWMENT FUND

-Each year the fraternity gives at least $50,000.00 to Historically Black College Institutions (HBCU) in furtherance of Omega’s commitment to provide philanthropic support.
+Each year the fraternity gives at least $50,000.00 to Historically Black College Institutions (HBCU) in furtherance of Omega’s commitment to providing philanthropic support.
 Chapters are assessed donations based on chapter size.

 VOTER REGISTRATION, EDUCATION AND MOBILIZATION

 All levels of the fraternity are expected to facilitate, participate, and/or coordinate activities that will uplift their communities through the power of the vote.
 An international committee will coordinate and facilitate multifaceted programs of the various chapters, districts, etc. It is anticipated that all local chapters will execute the directives at the local level.
 This does not prevent the local chapters from performing additional voter initiatives under the umbrella of the Voter Education, Registration, and Mobilization mandate.

 Every district and chapter of the fraternity is required to maintain a Life Membership at Large in the NAACP.
 In the event that a chapter or district is not a life member of the NAACP, it must maintain a yearly membership to be in Good Standing with the fraternity.
 Furthermore, all members of the fraternity are strongly encouraged to become members of the NAACP.